patchstack/documentation/src/content/docs/FAQ Troubleshooting/Plugin/how-often-does-patchstack-sync-data.md

 **Ping** - your site is pinged by Patchstack every 3 hours to check if it is still properly connected to the Patchstack App

-**Subscription status** is automatically synced twice a day, to check if it is still valid.
-It is synced instantly once the license has been manually removed / changed.
+**Status of subscription** is automatically synced twice a day, to check if your license is still valid.
+It is also synced instantly if the license has been manually removed / changed.